 Is my position different if I was in the Gurkhas?

 There are various different conditions to be satisfied.
 Any payments you receive under the Armed Forces Compensation Scheme (broadly for injuries caused or severely aggravated by service after 6 April 2005) are tax-free.
 If your injury was sustained before that, you should read the relevant sections in the Gurkhas Pension Scheme booklet.

 What is the Armed Forces Independence Payment (AFIP)?

 This is a tax-free payment made to both service personnel and veterans who are seriously injured as a result of their service.
 It is paid by the Department for Work and Pensions (DWP) and is instead of receiving a Personal Independence Payment (PIP), Disability Living Allowance (DLA) or Attendance Allowance (AA).
 You can read more about the benefit on GOV.UK.
-Our section on tax credits and benefits also provides some information on its interaction with other state benefits.
+Our page on State benefits also provides some information on its interaction with other state benefits.

 Where can I get further help and information?

-You can read more about some of the help disabled people can get in our section on disabled people and carers.
+You can read more about some of the help disabled people can get in this section of our website.
 In particular, you may be eligible for a grant under the Access to Work scheme that is designed to support disabled people and people with health or mental health conditions to start working or stay in work, including self-employment.

 If you employ a carer, you may find our Disability Tax Guide helpful.